 I wrote prose-poems, diatribes, provocations, personal stories.
 I delved into history.
 I crafted political analysis.
 Cure kept shifting.
 No single genre was able to contain all these fragments.
 For a long time, I couldn’t envision this book’s fractured wholeness.

 And then, brilliant imperfection emerged, swirling between my words.
-I learned this idea in disability community from fierce activist and long-time friend Sebastian Margaret.
+I learned this idea in disability community from my long-time friend and fierce activist Sebastian Margaret.
 As a way of knowing, understanding, and living with disability and chronic illness, brilliant imperfection is rooted in the nonnegotiable value of body-mind difference.
 It resists the pressures of normal and abnormal.
 It defies the easy splitting of natural from unnatural.
 It has emerged from collective understandings and stubborn survivals.
 It is expressed in different ways by different communities.
 Sebastian taught it to me as an uppity, determined pride.
 Brilliant imperfection winds through this mosaic, a river of deep red.

-Inside these shifting yellows, these ridges and bumps, these multi-sided oblongs, I’m still finding ideas, stories, and feelings that provoke me, surprise me, leave me wanting more.
+Inside these shifting yellows, these ridges and bumps, these triangles and multi-sided oblongs, I’m still finding ideas, stories, and feelings that provoke me, surprise me, leave me wanting more.